eccentricdevotion/TARDIS/chameleon-arch.md

 `min_time` — how long a player must remain ‘fobbed’ — default `20` minutes (1 Minecraft day)

-`switch_inventory` — whether to switch/clear the player’s inventory — default `true` (be careful enabling this if using other inventory management plugins…)
+`switch_inventory` — whether to switch/clear the player’s inventory — default `true` (be careful enabling this if using other inventory management plugins...)

 `clear_inv_on_death` — whether to clear (both) ‘fobbed’ and saved Time Lord inventories on death — default `false`